urlaunched-com/MFNavigationBarAppearing/README.md

 The offset when navigation bar appearing should end.
 If the value is not provided, it will be calculated depending on the height of the navigation bar.

 #### appearingTitle (Optional)
-Title which will be appear interactively.
+The title that will be appearing interactively.

 #### appearingTitleStartOffsetAfterAppearingNavBar (Optional)
 The offset (delay in pixels) befor starting title appearing.
 0 by default.